-If some tenants don’t pay their rent, all of DGHP’s tenants suffer as money won’t be available to provide and expand the services everyone has come to expect.
+If rents don’t get paid, money won’t be available to provide and expand the services DGHP is proud to offer and our tenants have come to expect.

-That is why DGHP, along with the Dumfries and Galloway Federation of Tenants and Residents (the Federation), produced information packs to help all tenants, if it is needed.
+That is why DGHP, along with the Dumfries and Galloway Federation of Tenants and Residents (the Federation), produced Rent First information packs to help all tenants, if needed.

-“As a Federation we have helped produce the packs with DGHP to make sure that they are easy to read and understand – in plain English.
-The leaflets are very helpful and provide lots of information and guidance on where to go for support and help should you need it.
+The packs have been designed to be easy to read and understand.
+The leaflets provide lots of information as well as guidance on where to go for support and help should you need it.

-DGHP staff will be talking to tenants about their rent at every opportunity.
-This will include thanking those who pay their rent and staff will be offering advice and support on more convenient ways to pay their rent.
-They will also be making tenants aware of the many services DGHP offers as a direct result of DGHP rent-payers.
+DGHP staff strive to talk to tenants about their rent at every opportunity.
+This includes offering advice and support on more convenient ways to pay as well making them aware of the many services DGHP offers as a direct result of DGHP rent-payers.

 DGHP offers a 24/7 repairs and maintenance service and, as well as taking care of all the routine maintenance of the properties, also have dedicated in-house teams who specialise in housing support, income management antisocial behaviour, neighbourhood management, community participation and highly trained staff in the Customer Service Centre (CSC).
 Staff in the CSC are on hand Monday to Friday (8am-7pm) to answer enquiries.